-The important thing to watch while welding is the puddle of molten metal right behind the arc.
+To know whether your welding speed is correct, you must watch the puddle of molten metal behind the arc.
 DO NOT WATCH THE ARC ITSELF.
-The appearance of the puddle and the ridge where the molten puddle solidifies indicates correct welding speed.
-The ridge should be approximately 3/8" (9.5mm) behind the electrode.
+The appearance of the puddle and the ridge where it solidifies tells the tale.
+The ridge should be approximately 3/8 inch (9.5 mm) behind the electrode.
+See Figure B.6.